 I am attracted to a couple of flats in Bulkington both have about 50 years unexpired on the leases. should I be concerned?

 There are plenty of short leases in Bulkington.
 The lease is a legal document that entitles you to use the property for a prescribed time frame.
 As the lease gets shorter the value of the lease reduces and results in it becoming more costly to acquire a lease extension.
 For this reason it is often a good idea to increase the term of the lease.
 More often than not it is difficult to sell a property with a short lease as mortgage companies less inclined to grant a loan on properties of this type.
 Lease extension can be a protracted process.
 We recommend you get professional help from a conveyancer and surveyor with experience in this area.

 I inherited a basement flat in Bulkington, conveyancing having been completed August 2007.
 Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
 Comparable properties in Bulkington with a long lease are worth £192,000.
 The average or mid-range amount of ground rent is £55 levied per year.
 The lease ends on 21st October 2073

 With only 54 years left to run the likely cost is going to be between £32,300 and £37,400 as well as professional fees.

-The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more detailed investigations.
-You should not use this information in tribunal or court proceedings.
-There may be additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information before seeking the advice of a professional.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There may be other concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first getting professional advice.